Former FBI director James Comey indicted on two criminal charges

 Comey to be investigated and charged, and he repeated that call in a social media post at the weekend, basically calling out the Attorney General Pam Bondi and urging her to get on with prosecuting James Comey.

-And today, in a post on his Truth Social social media platform, Donald Trump celebrated the indictments against James Comey, calling it justice in America and adding, one of the worst human beings this country has ever been exposed to is James Comey, the former corrupt head of the FBI.
+And today, in a post on his Truth Social social media platform, Donald Trump celebrated the indictments against James Comey, calling it justice in America and adding, One of the worst human beings this country has ever been exposed to is James Comey, the former corrupt head of the FBI.

 David Willis.

-The video sharing platform TikTok is highly popular in the US and Donald Trump has credited it with helping him win re-election last year.
+The video sharing platform TikTok is highly popular in the U.S. and Donald Trump has credited it with helping him win re-election last year.

 Well, now the President has signed an executive order laying out a proposed deal for a US version of TikTok that would see Chinese ownership reduced to 20% and control put in the hands of US investors.

-The move is in response to a law passed last year under Joe Biden that forced TikTok's Chinese owner Bnight Dance to sell its American operations or face a ban in the U.S.
+The move is in response to a law passed last year under Joe Biden that forced TikTok's Chinese owner BiteDance to sell its American operations or face a ban in the U.S. The Vice President J.D.

 Vance had this to say at the signing ceremony in the Oval Office.

-The fundamental thing that we wanted to accomplish is that we wanted to keep TikTok operating, but we also wanted to make sure that we protected Americans' data privacy as required by law, both because it's the right thing to do, but also because it's a legal requirement of the law law that was passed last year by Congress.
+The fundamental thing that we wanted to accomplish is that we wanted to keep TikTok operating, but we also wanted to make sure that we protected Americans' data privacy as required by law, both because it's the right thing to do, but also because it's a legal requirement of the law that was passed last year by Congress.

 So we think that we are able to do that.